rajasoun/k3d-istio/README.md

 # Getting Started

+Deploy a local K3D Kubernetes development cluster that will use Istio as the service mesh.

 ## Pre Requisites

 1. **[Docker Desktop](https://www.docker.com/products/docker-desktop/)** is an easy-to-install application for your Mac, Linux, or Windows environment that enables you to build and share containerized applications and microservices.